Faculty of Veterinary & Animal Sciences

 • Often loan with a grant facility would ensure economic viability and reduce the risk of loan default.
 Grant component should be utilized for capacity building trainings, crop insurance, administrative cost of NGO, creating common facilities, supplying critical input, etc.

-3. PROJECT TITLE: ENVIRONMENTAL AND SOCIAL IMPACT ASSESSMENT FOR TRADITIONAL SHRIMP FARMING CLUSTERS IN NORTH 24 PARGANAS DISTRICT OF WEST BENGAL:
+• Piloting of Grant-cum-loan model in aquaculture is preferred before final implementation of the proposed programme.3.
+PROJECT TITLE: ENVIRONMENTAL AND SOCIAL IMPACT ASSESSMENT FOR TRADITIONAL SHRIMP FARMING CLUSTERS IN NORTH 24 PARGANAS DISTRICT OF WEST BENGAL:

 Organic Services is an international consultancy firm with its head office at Landsberger Str.
 527, 81241 München, Germany.
 The organisation has been involved in setting up various organic aquaculture projects world-wide.
 The firm is now taking up a pilot project in India which intends to convert some traditional shrimp farming clusters to organic shrimp production zone in Basirhat II Block of North 24 Parganas district.
 To add value to the organic certification, the firm has awarded the consultancy service to the University for conducting Environmental and Social Impact Assessment (ESIA) study in the pilot project area.
 The specific objectives of the study are: